eras/webcamviewer/README.md

 Compiling
 ---------

-You need OCaml 4.01.0 and the following libraries:
+You need OCaml 4.01.0 and the following OCaml libraries:

 * batteries
 * cairo2